junxit/us-congress-bills-119/metadata.md

 - 2025-01-13 — Mr. Graves moved to suspend the rules and pass the bill.
 - 2025-01-13 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H104)
 - 2025-01-13 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H104)
+- 2025-01-14 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.